cisco-outshift-ai-agents/caipe-workshop-mars-colony/01-intro.md

 🎯 Your **mission** is to set up 🛰️ communication and 🌦️ weather monitoring systems so life in the new habitat runs smoothly, while staying connected to Earth 🌍 by reporting your findings. 📡

+Along the way, you’ll complete a **series of Mission Checks:**

+- Starting with a single agent 🤖 using MCP and A2A and verify communication over A2A using [agent-chat-cli](https://github.com/cnoe-io/agent-chat-cli)
-Along the way, you’ll complete a **series of Mission Checks**, each building on the last — starting with a single agent 🤖, then expanding to a distributed multi-agent system using A2A and MCP 🌐, and finally running CAIPE (Community AI Platform Engineering) MAS and interfacing using Backstage/CLI interface. 🖥️🛸
+- Expanding to a distributed multi-agent system using A2A and MCP 🌐 with multiple example agents to build the usecase
+- And finally running CAIPE (Community AI Platform Engineering) MAS and interacting with it using rich Backstage Web UI or agent-chat-cli interface. 🖥️🛸

 &nbsp;